-Telephones: A telephone in the office is available to students for emer-gency use only.
-Arrangements for after-school social events, etc. should be pre-arranged.
+Phones: A telephone in the office is available to students for emergency use only.
+Arrangements for after-school social events, etc. should be prearranged.
+We suggest that students not carry phones to school, but understand the need for students in 3rd, 4th or 5th grade to bring a cell phone to school for after school activities.
+Students in PreK-2nd should not bring phones to school.
 All student cell phones should be in the "off" position and turned in to the office each day.
-They will be allowed to pick their cell phone up at the end of the school day.
+Students will be allowed to pick their cell phone up at the end of the school day.
 Students will not have access to cell phones during the school day.
+The school is not responsible for any lost or stolen phones.

 Bicycles: Only 3rd, 4th, and 5th grade students may ride their bikes to school.
 Students are expected to park bikes in the appropriate areas.
 The use of bicycle locks is encouraged.
 The school is not responsible for any lost, stolen, or damaged bikes.
-Scooters are skateboards are not allowed at school.
+Scooters and skateboards are not allowed at school.

-Money: Students should not bring money to school unless it is for lunches or a specific school sponsored activity.
+Money: Students should not bring money to school unless it is for a specific school sponsored activity.
 When ordering book club items, the school can only accept checks made payable to the book club.